void-linux/void-docs/src/installation/guides/zfs.md

 2             ?G     Solaris Root
 ```

-ZFS pools should use id's to maintain universal functionality across computers
+ZFS pools should use IDs to maintain universal functionality across computers
 and to prevent the misrecognition of drives.

-Id's can be located in the `/dev/disk/by-id` folder:
+IDs can be located in the `/dev/disk/by-id` directory:

 Note: `wwn-` entries and `ata-` entries are referencing equivalent drives and
 either can be used.